Spiral Staircase Dimensions & Measurements

 |30° Treads||Stair Rotation|

-When you think of spiral stairs, you might imagine a beautiful 360 degree spiral that has a whimsical winding shape.
+When you think of spiral stairs, you might imagine round stairs with a beautiful 360 degree spiral that has a whimsical winding shape.
 Each Salter Spiral Stair is unique all the way down to its rotation.
-As a custom shop, we can build your stair to your specification.
+As a custom shop, we can build your stair to your specification, so standard stair dimensions don't have to be so standard.
 The specification that determines the rotation of your spiral stair is floor to floor height.
 Please refer to the table above for a reference on how to calculate the rotation of your staircase.
 Most, but not all of our stairs use 30 degree treads.
 In other words, each tread represents a 30 degree turn.
 Using the table above you will notice that 9 treads gets you 270 degrees of rotation (9 treads x 30 degrees = 270 degrees of rotation).
 A full 360 degree rotation means that you will exit the same at the same angle you entered onto the stair.

 |Stair Diameter||Well Opening|